 Your complaint will be sent to a senior manager for investigation.
 This might include speaking to staff, asking for statements, reviewing your records or other paperwork.
 They will pull everything together so that a response addressing your concerns can be written.

-Please note: No mention of you complaint will ever be recorded in your medical record.
+Please note: no mention of your complaint will ever be recorded in your medical record.
 All details relating to your complaint are kept separately by the complaints department.

 Stage 3 - The response